RMSpratt/Roblox-State-Machine/ReadME.md

 Agent Behaviour is defined as a set of functions returned when performing a StateMachine update.
 The GetActions method of a StateMachine returns this list of functions to execute.
-The GetActions method of a StateMachine updates the active State according to StateTransitions.
+The GetActions method of a StateMachine also updates an active State according to StateTransitions.

-When entering a StateMachine with no active State, the InitialState is entered immediately.
+When entering a StateMachine without an active State, its InitialState is entered by default.

 **Note:**
 StateMachines in this framework support StateTransitions to be checked for *any* active state.